rbazinet/accidental_technologist/_posts/2008-01-11-instant-rails-2-0-update-instant-rails-2-0-lite-coming.md

 - RubyGems
 - Rake
 - Capistrano
-- CookBook Sample Application with Rails 2.0.2 &amp; SQLite3 support.
+- CookBook Sample Application with Rails 2.0.2 & SQLite3 support.

 I hope this makes some users happy.
 The standard version of Instant Rails 2.0 will remain the same, supported and updated.
 I think two versions will cover more users and the new version will have a smaller, lighter footprint.
 When will this happen?
 Well, not sure yet but I would like to get the leg work done of the next couple weeks and posted in early February.
 I am being conservative, if I can make it happen sooner, I will.